-If corrosives spill or leak transportation during be careful to avoid further damage injury when or handling the containers.
+If corrosives spill or leak transportation during be careful to avoid further when damage or injury handling the containers.
 Parts of the vehicle exposed to a corrosive liquid must be thoroughly washed with water.
 After unloading, wash out the interior as soon as possible before reloading.